top of page

 Depending on the type / age of the property you are purchasing you may decide that organising a detailed survey is necessary.
 Some lenders allow you to upgrade their valuation but bear in mind the valuation is for the lenders benefit and not yours.
 Although upgrading with your lender will undoubtedly be the cheapest way forward, it is advisable to seek an independent survey as this will not only give you more choice, it will also minimise your immediate costs when submitting your mortgage application – i.e. seeking approval from your lender with minimal initial cost is generally regarded as a sensible way to proceed.

-Once your mortgage has been formally approved and signed off you can then engage with a local surveyor, so one of your choosing, and go from there.
+Once your mortgage has been formally approved and signed off you can then speak with a local surveyor.
+Your mortgage broker may have some connections to share with you.

 Each lender is different, and not every mortgage application is the same.
-In our 20+ years of experience, on average it takes one to three weeks to secure a mortgage offer.
+On average it takes one to three weeks to secure a mortgage offer.
 This timeline may change depending how busy a mortgage lender is, if there are any issues or additional checks needed, or due to any extenuating circumstances like global emergencies. (the pandemic in 2020 being one example of this)

-Is There Anything You Can Do To Speed Up This Process?
+Is There Anything I Can Do To Speed Up The Mortgage Process?

-Buying a property is an exciting time for anyone – so it is no surprise that we are always looking to speed up the mortgage process.
-Realistically, there will always be a short wait between submitting your mortgage application and waiting for your mortgage offer.
-But being prepared and forewarned can help with the time it will take for your mortgage offer to come through, from speeding through the application itself to shortening the time before you receive your final approval.
+Buying a property is an exciting time, so it is no surprise that you will looking to speed up the mortgage process.
+Realistically, there will always be a short wait between submitting your mortgage application and receiving your mortgage offer.
+But being organised and well prepared from the off is key.
 Here is what you can do to help everything go smoothly:

 1. Ensure You Have Your Documents Ready To Go

-Having the correct relevant documents is a significant part of completing your mortgage application.
-Organisation is vital when it comes to finances, and this is particularly true when lenders have specific stipulations for you to meet.
-There is no such thing as overpreparation when applying for mortgages, so ensure you have everything to hand in case you happen to need it.
-Full proof of income, details of employment and financial information are an excellent place to start.
+Having the correct documents is an important part of completing your mortgage application.
+Organisation is vital and this is particularly true when lenders can vary so much in terms of what they ask for.
+There is no such thing as overpreparation when applying for your mortgage, so ensure you have everything to hand in case you happen to need it.

-You should also make sure your forms of identification and proof of address are suitable and fit for purpose.
-If you have everything ready ahead of time, it is simply a case of sending across information in an organised, fast manner when the time comes.
-Your mortgage broker should be in a position to request everything in one go so to prevent any last minute scrabbling around to find information or getting in contact with banks and credit card companies to request statements urgently.
+You should also make sure your ID papers are present and correct.
+Your mortgage broker should be in a position to request everything in one go so to prevent any last minute scrabbling around to find information or getting in contact with banks and credit card companies to request statements at the final hour.

 2. Keep In Close Communication With Everyone

-Communication is key with mortgages, thanks to the multiple moving parts in the process.
+Thanks to the multiple moving parts in the process, communication is key when buying a property.
 You will deal with estate agents, lenders, solicitors and more as a part of your mortgage process.
-If you work with a mortgage broker, you can condense necessary communication down into something that is easier to handle.
-But, in general, being quick and responsive to emails, letters, and phone calls can pave the way towards a faster mortgage approvals process.
+If you work with a mortgage broker, they will often be your reliable single point of contact .
+In general, being quick and responsive to emails, letters, and phone calls can pave the way towards a faster mortgage approvals process.

 A qualified mortgage broker can help speed up your mortgage application process in numerous ways.
-Firstly, a skilled broker can connect you with mortgage lenders that are likely to approve you based on your specific circumstances.
-No need to shop around to find a lender out of countless options, allowing you to get through the initial stage of sourcing the right mortgage with fewer delays for you.
+Firstly, a skilled broker can connect you with mortgage lenders that are likely to approve you based on your specific circumstances, first time!
+No need to shop around to find a lender from the countless options available, a mortgage broker will do this for you.

-Secondly, a mortgage broker can do a lot of the chasing and communication on your behalf.
-Their expertise also means they’re well-equipped to know precisely what you need to supply for each lender in terms of documentation and financial information.
-By working with a mortgage broker, you cut out a lot of the legwork involved, which then allows for a more focused mortgage process that takes less time.
+Secondly, a mortgage broker can do a lot of the chasing and communicating on your behalf.
+Their expertise also means they’re well-equipped to know precisely what you need to supply for each lender in terms of your documentation.
+By working with a mortgage broker, you cut out a lot of the legwork involved.
 A good mortgage broker will quite simply be your one reliable point of contact throughout your entire purchasing journey.

-Lastly, not all mortgage brokers will charge a fee but it is certainly worth doing your home work as costs can vary hugely from one broker to the next.
-Check out our article on Broker Fees for full details.
+Lastly, you may be surprised to hear that not all mortgage brokers will charge a fee but it is certainly worth doing your home work as costs can vary hugely from one broker to the next.
+Check out our article Do All Mortgage Brokers Charge Fees? for a complete rundown.

-The other benefit of getting a mortgage in principle depends upon the estate agents or seller you are working with.
+A mortgage agreement in principle really does make a difference.
+As well as knowing what type of properties you can afford, another key benefit will depend upon the estate agents or seller you are working with.
 In some cases, you will not be able to make an offer on a property or even view an extremely popular house without a mortgage agreement in principle.
 If you are planning to buy in the next six months, arranging an agreement in principle shows that you are serious.
 In some cases, this can even lead to faster offer acceptance on the part of the estate agent or seller themselves.

 Where To Go To Get A Mortgage With The Best Rate?